 words, you can hook up a camcorder or deck with a firewire cable

 to view your work on a video monitor connected to your gear.

 Channels and Alphas and Bits, Oh My

-in three colors: Red, Blue and Green.
+Video and computer graphics are usually created in the additive color system using three colors: Red, Blue and Green.
 In Photoshop you can easily see

 this in the channels window.
 In fact if you toggle the three channels

 on and off you may even come to understand that they can be seen as three